Cooking Power: Gas & Electric Explained

 • Where there is a single appliance operating on its own, this can be connected directly to a gas bottle by a competent person.

-• Where multiple appliances are being used in conjunction with each other, our Installation Team create a full kitchen gas network, just like what you would find in a fixed commercial kitchen.
+• Where multiple appliances are being used in conjunction with each other, our Installation Team create a full kitchen gas network, just as you would find in a fixed commercial kitchen.

 Natural Gas